MaddieM4/glu/README.md

 care about contributing to, to improve language support.
 I'll accept these PRs very gratefully, but only if they include relevant tests!
 There are examples you can use as a starting point, so that's not as hard as it sounds.

+As you can see by the `LICENSE` file, GLU is licensed under the GPLv3.